 The Make Amazon Pay campaign brings together over 80 organisations working towards labour, tax, climate, data and racial justice, and over 400 parliamentarians and tens of thousands of supporters from across the world.
 Since 2020, we have organised four global days of action — each time growing our planetary movement to stop Amazon squeezing workers, communities and the planet.
+And in October 2023, we organised our first-ever Summit to Make Amazon Pay in Manchester, UK.

 Watch the videos from our past global days of actions here: